pyOpenSci/lessons/contribute-open-source/social-open-source.md

     > “I’d love to take this on!
 I’ll start by updating the docs and submit a PR soon.”

 - **Follow the project’s workflow and be responsive.**
   - Maintain good communication—if a maintainer asks for changes, reply and iterate.
+  - Keep the communication focused on the code and not the person.
+For example, responding "you're wrong" is not helpful; instead, calmly explain the technical approach you took and asking for "Thoughts?" or "Additional ideas" will result in improving the project through respectful collaboration.
   - If you can’t finish something, let them know so someone else can pick it up.

 ---